bxz9200/CLPA/README.md

 In our paper, we also used the pretrained BigGAN model (138k G iters) for the ImageNet experiments.

-# Citation
-We will add the bib information when the paper is published.

 # To Do List
 - We will add codes for CIFAR10 experiments soon.